Pxrson/Project-X-Altura/README.md

 <div align="center" style="background-color: #2c3e50; border-radius: 10px; color: white; padding: 20px; max-width: 600px; margin: auto;">

-**Disclaimer:** Use our script responsibly.
-We're not responsible for any of your actions.
+**Disclaimer:** use our script responsibly. we're not responsible for any of your actions.

 </div>